Madhuri-0607/Ball-collect-game/README_Ball_Collect_Game.md

 - **HTML** – to build the structure of the game
 - **CSS** – to design how the game looks
 - **JavaScript** – to add logic, control the game, and make it interactive

 ---

+## 🌟 Features

+- **🎯 Responsive Design** – Playable on both desktop and mobile screens
+- **⚡ Dynamic Gameplay** – Balls appear in different positions with real-time player movement
+- **🎮 Interactive Controls** – Move the player using keyboard keys
+- **📈 Score Tracking** – Your score increases with every collected ball

+---